Quansight-Labs/jupyter-a11y-testing/README.md

 └── LICENSE                                             # license file
 ```

+### Running the tests ✨

+👉🏽 To learn about how to run and inspect the JupyterLab accessibility tests check the [JupyterLab testing README](./testing/jupyterlab/README.md).

 ## Pre-commit hooks 🧹

-This repository uses the `prettier` [pre-commit hook](https://pre-commit.com/) to standardize our YAML and markdown structure.
+This repository uses several [pre-commit hooks](https://pre-commit.com/) to standardize our codebase.
+Follow these steps to install the hooks:

 1. Before you can run the hooks, you need to install the pre-commit package manager: